Chronic Care Management in Texas.

 CCM in Texas questions.

-Texas Medicaid provides full supplementary coverage for CCM services.
+Texas Medicaid provides partial supplementary coverage for CCM services.
 Medicare covers CCM federally for patients with 2+ chronic conditions.
-Texas Medicaid provides full supplementary coverage.
+Texas Medicaid provides partial supplementary coverage.
 For dual-eligible beneficiaries, providers can bill both Medicare and Medicaid to maximize reimbursement.

 Texas has approximately 3.9M residents aged 65+ (13% of the population), with +35% by 2035 projected growth.
 Rapidly growing senior population.
 Large rural areas benefit significantly from remote monitoring.
 STAR+PLUS program creates opportunities for dual-eligible SNF residents.